-The Queensland Academies are committed to facilitating happy and supportive homestay arrangements for students requiring accommodation.
+The Queensland Academy for Science, Mathematics and Technology is committed to facilitating happy and supportive homestay arrangements for students requiring accommodation.
 It is however, the responsibility of the parent requesting the homestay to meet the financial commitment of this service.
-Financial assistance is available to families living in rural and remote areas of Queensland – see information on the Queensland Academies Isolated Students Bursary details below.
+Financial assistance is available to families living in rural and remote areas of Queensland – see information on the Isolated Students Bursary details below.

 We firmly believe that our families who are aware of the needs of bright students and the rigours of the IB Diploma are most suited to provide this homestay service.